splch/slc.is/posts/deepCleaningAGameBoyColor.md

 draft: true
 ---

 I've been using my old Game Boy Color a lot more now that I'm programming a GB game, so I wanted to clean up the handheld!
 This tutorial is the culmination of a few YouTube videos from [The Retro Future](https://youtu.be/fZ__K0QotW8) and [Odd Tinkering](https://youtu.be/2BmGMi0IEx4).
-I liked a lot of their tips so decided to add them and my own to this post.
+I liked a lot of their tips so I decided to add them and my own to this post.

 ## Tools: